Judicial Officers with Leadership Responsibilities, September 2025

 Program inclusions

-Accommodation and flights to Sydney are not included in the registration fee.
-Included is programmed catering and program materials and resources.
+Flights to and from Sydney and accommodation are not included in the registration fee.
+Included is programmed catering (formal dinner, morning tea, lunch and afternoon teas) and access to all program materials and resources.

 Meet your Program Planning Committee